 Certifying and legalizing documents for countries who are non-members of the Hague Apostille Convention require additional steps to complete.

-Please contact us for instructions, cost, and order forms. email@example.com
+Please contact us for instructions, cost, processing time, and the order forms. email@example.com

 Here is an illustration to help explain the process:

-We can certify and legalize documents originating from or notarized within the United States and for the following countries (List Updated January 2019):
+We can certify and legalize documents originating from or notarized within the United States and for the following countries: List Updated: September 2022

 What US State are your documents from?